 ArtPrize has grown to be an extremely popular Grand Rapids event, especially on evenings and weekends.
 If ArtPrize is new to you, or if this is your first visit with kids, take a minute to read over these great tips to maximize your visit.
+You CAN visit ArtPrize with kids and have a blast!

 Here’s a summary of what West Michigan moms and dads recommend for getting the most out of ArtPrize: